Percy Jackson & the Olympians: The Demigod Diaries

-Percy Jackson and the Chalice of the Gods

-A standalone novel, Percy Jackson and the Chalice of the Gods, was announced in October 2022, with a release date of September 26, 2023.
-In the book, which takes place between the events of The Heroes of Olympus and The Trials of Apollo, Percy, Annabeth and Grover are tasked with retrieving Ganymede's lost goblet, in order for Percy to get his recommendation letter for New Rome University.
-The novel will be written from Percy's point of view, much like in the series.

 Reception

 The Lightning Thief received mostly positive reviews and won awards including the School Library Journal Best Book of 2005.
-The New York Times praised The Lightning Thief as “perfectly paced, with electrifying moments chasing each other like heartbeats”.
+The New York Times praised The Lightning Thief as "perfectly paced, with electrifying moments chasing each other like heartbeats".
 Author Rick Riordan said of the various awards, "The ultimate compliment for a children's writer is when the kids like it."

 Like its predecessor, The Sea of Monsters won several prizes and received generally positive reviews as well.
 It sold over 100,000 copies in hardcover by the time it was released in paperback and reviewers have praised the storyline, themes and the author's style of writing.
-Matt Berman, of Common Sense Media, praised the book, saying “The Percy Jackson series continues to be pure fun, with the author doing nearly everything right to produce a book that few kids will be able to resist.”
-Kirkus reviewed The Battle of the Labyrinth as, “This volume can stand alone, but no one will be able to read just one [...] look no further for the next Harry Potter, meet Percy Jackson as legions of fans already have.”
+Matt Berman, of Common Sense Media, praised the book, saying "The Percy Jackson series continues to be pure fun, with the author doing nearly everything right to produce a book that few kids will be able to resist."
+Kirkus reviewed The Battle of the Labyrinth as, "This volume can stand alone, but no one will be able to read just one [...] look no further for the next Harry Potter, meet Percy Jackson as legions of fans already have."
 As of December 11, 2019, it has been on the New York Times Children's Series Best Seller List for 665 weeks.